-Locations that are accessible for kids are ideal.
+Photo locations that are accessible for kids are ideal.

 When I am scouting locations I look at how far it is from the car to the first spot I would photograph your family.
 I also look for possible hazards or issues that kids may have at a particular location.
 While I don’t mink walking a little ways between spots within a location, I know long distances can make for cranky kids.
 When I suggest locations to you I let you know of the terrain so that you can decide if it is right for your family.
 For instance, the location featured here has a suspension bridge which many kids (and moms) and dogs may find a bit scary as the bridge moves a little as you walk across.
 If you or your child is terrified of suspension bridges, this might not be the location for you!
 If you love bridges, isn’t it a beautiful spot?

-Whether it is a field to dance in, rocks to throw into the river, or a pathway to explore, I look for locations that offer natural things for your family to do together.
-This makes our time together more of the adventure rather than focusing on having your pictures taken.
+Whether it is a field to dance in, rocks to throw into the river, or a pathway to explore, I look for photo locations that offer natural things for your family to do together.
+This makes our time together more of an adventure rather than focusing on having your pictures taken.